rusticlion/Manastorm/manastorm_codebase_dump.md

                         stateText = "TRAP"
                         stateTextColor = {0.7, 0.3, 0.9, 0.8}
                         -- Trap sigil effect
-                        if math.random() < 0.05 then
+                        -- this is the "explosions" bit on the caster rn - replace with overhead rune if math.random() < 0.05 then
                             if wizard.gameState and wizard.gameState.vfx then
                                 local angle = math.random() * math.pi * 2
                                 local sparkleX = slotX + math.cos(angle) * radiusX * 0.6
                                 local sparkleY = slotY + math.sin(angle) * radiusY * 0.6